gdevic/Z80Explorer/resource/README.txt

-This is the Z80 dataset for Z80Explorer
+This is the Z80 dataset for Z80Explorer found here: https://github.com/gdevic/Z80Explorer

 Unzip layermap.7z before using it.